unicode-org/message-format-wg/exploration/error-handling.md

 > It MUST also provide the appropriate fallback representation of the _message_ defined
 > in this specification.

-This alternative maintains that an implementation must both return a best-effort message and must signal that an error has occurred.
+This alternative requires that an implementation provide both an error signal and a means of accessing a "best-effort" fallback message.
-Compared to the current text,
+This slightly relaxes the requirement of "returning" an error (to allow a locally-appropriate signal of the error).

-this alternative slightly loosens the constraint of returning an error into only needing to signal an error.
+Under this alternative, implementations can be conformant by providing two separate formatting methods or functions, one of which returns the fallback string and one of which signals the error.

 Similar to the current spec text, this alternative requires implementations to provide useful information: